simovilab/databus/HOWTO.md

 - Verify that Docker is running correctly.
 - Ensure that the `.env` file is present and properly configured.
-- If changes are made to the `Dockerfile` or dependencies, run:
+- If changes are made to the `Docker/Dockerfile` or dependencies, run:

 ```bash
 docker compose down